-Within the physical limits boundary of Martlesham Heath, but outside the areas to be protected from development (Policy MAR2), proposed development will be expected to be in keeping with the character of the individual hamlet in which the site is located or is adjacent to.

-In particular, development is expected to be at broadly the same density as the existing density of the hamlet.
-It must also take into account the requirement for an appropriate level of parking (Policy MAR16).

-Development must demonstrate a high quality of built design and layout.
-It must allow for the retention of tree belts that surround sites as well as generally providing well landscaped edges to development sites in order to provide a buffer between developments.

-If any existing leisure uses are accessible to the public then these should be retained or reprovided in line with Policy MAR9.

-Development specifically within the village centre, as identified on the Policies Map, must also address the following criteria:

-- It must retain and enhance the visual quality of the village green setting, its accessibility by all users and the common activities carried out on the green; and - It should contain car parking for village centre users and should not result in the loss of existing public off-street car parking in the immediate local area; and - It should not result in additional car parking along Eagle Way, particularly close to the village centre; and

-Proposals that include the expansion of primary healthcare facilities (Use Class D1) within the village centre will be strongly supported.
-Any development proposals must demonstrate that they have comprehensively engaged with the Clinical Commissioning Group in respect of the existing primary healthcare facility and that the proposals do not eliminate the potential for expansion of the existing healthcare facility until such time as it has been determined that this is not necessary to support the growth proposed in the Neighbourhood Plan area and at the strategic site at Adastral Park during the plan period.
+- A. Within the physical limits boundary of Martlesham Heath, but outside the areas to be protected from development (Policy MAR2), proposed new development should be in keeping with the character of the individual hamlet in which the site is located or is adjacent to. - B. In particular, development should be at broadly the same density as the existing density of the hamlet.
+It must also take into account the requirement for an appropriate level of parking (Policy MAR15). - C. Development must demonstrate a high quality of built design and layout.
+It must allow for the retention of tree belts that surround sites as well as generally providing well landscaped edges to development sites in order to provide a buffer between developments. - D. Any existing leisure uses on sites accessible to the public should be retained or re-provided in line with Policy MAR8. - E. Development specifically within the village centre, as identified on the Policies Map, must also address the following criteria: - 1.
+It must retain and enhance the visual quality of the village green setting, its accessibility by all users and the common activities carried out on the green; and - 2.
+It should contain car parking for village centre users and should not result in the loss of existing public off-street car parking in the immediate local area; and - 3.
+It should not result in additional car parking along Eagle Way, particularly close to the village centre. - F. Any development proposals must demonstrate that they have engaged with the Clinical Commissioning Group in respect of the existing primary healthcare facility.
+Proposals shall not prejudice the potential for expansion of the existing healthcare facility unless it is clearly demonstrated that this is not necessary to support the growth proposed in the Neighbourhood Plan area and at the strategic site at Adastral Park during the plan period.